Customer Success Story

 “Working with Juniper and NEC, we created a data center architecture that is future-proof,” says Fuziol.

 Millicom’s telco cloud leverages Juniper QFX10000 Switches and QFX5100 Switches for the IP/EVPN fabric.
-Juniper Paragon Pathfinder, a cloud-native controller, simplifies traffic engineering and allows the operations team to strictly manage transport service-level agreements (SLAs) through automation and optimization.
+A Juniper SDN controller simplifies traffic engineering and allows the operations team to strictly manage transport service-level agreements (SLAs) through automation and optimization.